 The best example of this is Bewakoof.com.
 Bewakoof launches new designs based on their observation of trends in lifestyle and fashion, as well as by listening to its social media fans sell apparel and mobile phone covers with funny out-of-the-box messaging quotes printed on them.

 Their co-founder Prabhkiran Singh says we are self-sustainable and growing 15-20% month-on-month.
 Now Bewakoof has its own ecommerce site, which receives half-a-million visitors per month, mostly redirected from their own social media channels.

 Paul Davis, owner of Paul Davis Solutions, LLC says…

-Like any other inventory management system, a POD business needs to plan out how to minimize risk and maximize profits with their inventory.
-Print-on-demand reduces risk to almost zero but it also reduces profits.
-Businesses who are going to use print-on-demand for fulfillment should still consider when to order a print run for high volume products in order to increase per item profitability.
+Like any other inventory management system, a print on demand business needs to plan out how to minimize risk and maximize profits with their inventory.
+Print on demand reduces risk to almost zero but it also reduces profits.
+Businesses who are going to use print-on-demand for fulfilment should still consider when to order a print run for high volume products in order to increase per item profitability.

 Some print on demand companies also follows the Just-in-time (JIT) inventory model.
 The just-in-time inventory model lets manufacturers reduce their overhead expenses while always ensuring that parts are available to manufacture their products.

 The self-publishing industry is another instance.
 By working with a printer that provides print on demand services, self-published writers can take the benefit of a just-in-time inventory.
 The books are not printed by print-on-demand firms until an order is received.